W. H. & W. L. Bragg Prize

 Dr Fraser’s research activities have been and are focused on studying the flexibility and conformational variability in macromolecules through experimental and computational methods.
 His research has provided new insights into how we can understand the role of protein flexibility in function through the use of crystallographic data.
 He has made seminal contributions to advancing the analysis of diffraction data in new directions, including the analysis of room-temperature and temperature-dependent data to gain insights into protein dynamics, studies of diffuse scattering from proteins, and the development of new experiments to exploit X-ray free-electron lasers in this field.
 The two main developments, room-temperature X-ray data collection and structural ensemble modeling into weak electron density, contributed synergistically to help reveal the structural basis of protein dynamics, moving away from static representations towards more realistic descriptions of how proteins populate conformational space.
 Dr Fraser’s innovative approaches contributed to translating fundamental discoveries in protein dynamics into improvement of protein engineering and drug design.

-Drs Fraser and Julien will receive their award during the 25th IUCr Congress in Prague, Czech Republic, in August 2021, where they will share the presentation of a Keynote Lecture.
+Drs Fraser and Julien shared the presentation of a Keynote Lecture during the 25th IUCr Congress in Prague, Czech Republic, in August 2021.

 The IUCr was pleased to be able to conduct (socially distanced) interviews with the recipients about their life and work.